MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

 Follow these steps to edit an existing data source.

-1. Browse to the data source that you wish to edit:
+1. Browse to the data source that you wish to edit.

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-data-source.png "Get data source")

-2. Click on the **Edit** button to edit the data source in Power Query:
+2. Select **Edit** to edit the data source in Power Query.

    > [!div class="mx-imgBorder"]
    > ![](media/configure-data-sources-edit2.png "Edit data source")

-3. Don't forget to hit **Create** in the Power Query screen upon completing the edits in order to save your changes.
-If you wish to remove a data source, click **Delete** for that data source:
+3. Select **Create** in the Power Query screen after completing the edits in order to save your changes.
+If you wish to remove a data source, select **Delete** for that data source.

    > [!div class="mx-imgBorder"]
    > ![](media/configure-data-sources-delete.png "Data sources delete")

 ### Next steps:

-At this point you are ready to unlock unique customer insights through the mandatory **Configure Data** sections (those include **Map**,**Match** and **Merge**).
-If you first wish to review all the entities that were ingested, visit the **Entities** section first.
+At this point, you are ready to unlock unique customer insights through the mandatory [Configure data](pm-configure-data.md) sections (those include *Map*,*Match* and *Merge*).
+If you first wish to review all the entities that were ingested, first see [Data Manager: Entities](pm-entities.md).